Travelogue Feature Article Example- Tour To Japan

 Tour To Tokyo, Japan: The Place of Peace

-I became amused to see his hospitability; because he had taken me to the exact location where I could get the train.
-He also paid money for my ticker because of not having Japanese currency.
+I became amused to see his hospitality; he had taken me to the exact location where I could get the train.
+He also paid money for my ticker because of not have Japanese currency.
 The tickets cost ¥1400, and the journey takes 5 minutes.
 Finally, he bowed to exchange greetings when saying goodbye to me.
 It is a tradition in Japan to bow while exchanging greetings.

 It was ten minutes' walking distance from my friend's house, so we started to walk, and finally, we reached our destination at 12:30 PM.
 It was the second time I was astonished that my friend had not locked his house.
 For my curiosity, I asked him why not lock his house when getting outside.
 He replied that there is a rare house robbery incident in Japan, even though you leave your houses without locking them.

 The following day, I woke up early to prepare and participate in a conference held by the University of Tsukuba.
 This is the first time I have fallen in love with the beauty of Japan to see the fantastic weather.
 It was freezing weather with windy and falling snow.
-This is my first experience of seeing falling snow in my life.
+This was my first experience of seeing snowfall.
 I dreamed of experiencing this kind of atmosphere that I had only seen in the cinema.

-My dreams came true through the Japan tour.
 My habit is capturing photos; therefore, I grabbed some pictures inside and outside the station.
-Now I know how to purchase a ticket at the ticket machine that the Japanese police officer taught me yesterday night.
+Now I know how to purchase a ticket using the ticket machine that the Japanese police officer taught me last night.
 I bought my ticket to get to the University of Tsukuba.

 Most of the food items were preferable to me, except raw eggs.
 Japanese restaurants provide raw eggs, and many Japanese and foreigners eat them.
 I stopped eating in the meantime, having lunch to think whether the foods were halal or not.
 I asked the guide for confirmation, and he replied that these foods were perfectly halal.
 He also said that all restaurants in Japan are not halal, so Muslims should be more aware of having food in Japanese restaurants.